lionpeace/Connect_Four/README.md

 # Connect_Four

-My final project in the Computer Programming Ⅰ course was to make one of the Connect Four or Solitaire games to be played on a terminal.
+My final project in the Computer Programming Ⅰ course was to make one of the Connect Four or Solitaire games to be played on a TERMINAL.

 In order to do and present one of these projects, I had to get a CC or above in my final exam, but I passed the course with a DC.